Observational campaign of the mutual phenomena of Saturn's and Jupiter’s satellites

 Interactive tools for the observers

-You may send your observations through the dedicated webpage
+For Jupiter's satellites: you may send your observations through the dedicated webpage

 PHEMU Technical notes